ArthurClemens/faceted_search/README.md

 #### Using sort_fields with Ecto

-It is also possible to use the generated sort columns described in [Sorting with Flop](#sorting-with-flop ↓) with an Ecto query.
+It is also possible to use the generated sort columns described in [Sorting with Flop ↓](#sorting-with-flop) with an Ecto query.

 Assuming that `title` is listed under the `sort_fields` option: